Head/tail breaks: Threshold or its sensitivity

 The criterion to stop the iterative classification process using the head/tail breaks method is that the remaining data (i.e., the head part) are not heavy-tailed, or simply, the head part is no longer a minority (i.e., the proportion of the head part is no longer less than a threshold such as 40%).
 This threshold is suggested to be 40% by Jiang et al. (2013), just as the codes above (i.e., (length/head)/length(data) ≤ 40%).
 This process is called head/tail breaks 1.0.
 But sometimes a larger threshold, for example 50% or more, can be used, as Jiang and Yin (2014) noted in another article: "this condition can be relaxed for many geographic features, such as 50 percent or even more".
 However, all heads' percentage on average must be smaller than 40% (or 41, 42%), indicating far more small things than large ones.
 Many real-world data cannot be fit into a perfect long tailed distribution, therefore its threshold can be relaxed structurally.
 In head/tail breaks 2.0 the threshold only applies to the overall heads' percentage.
 This means that the percentages of all heads related to the tails should be around 40% on average.
 Individual classes can have any percentage spit around the average, as long as this averages out as a whole.
 For example, if there is data distributed in such a way that it has a clearly defined head and tail during the first and second iteration (length(head)/(length(data)<20%) but a much less well defined long tailed distribution for the third iteration (60% in the head), head/tail breaks 2.0 allows the iteration to continue into the fourth iteration which can be distributed 30% head - 70% tail again and so on.
 As long as the overall threshold is not surpassed the head/tail breaks classification holds.

 Rank-size plot and RA index

 A good tool to display the scaling pattern, or the heavy-tailed distribution, is the rank-size plot, which is a scatter plot to display a set of values according to their ranks.
 With this tool, a new index termed as the ratio of areas (RA) in a rank-size plot was defined to characterize the scaling pattern.
 The RA index has been successfully used in the estimation of traffic conditions.
-However, the RA index can only be used as a complementary method to the ht-index, because it is ineffective to capture the scaling structure of geographic features.
+However, the RA index can only be used as a complementary method to the ht-index, because it is ineffective at capturing the scaling structure of geographic features.